MNEE USD Stablecoin (MNEE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MNEE USD Stablecoin Historical Price

-According to the latest data gathered on MNEE USD Stablecoin live price page, the current price of MNEE USD Stablecoin is 1.002USD.
-The circulating supply of MNEE USD Stablecoin(MNEE) is 24.07M MNEE , giving it a market capitalization of $24.12M.
+According to the latest data gathered on MNEE USD Stablecoin live price page, the current price of MNEE USD Stablecoin is 1.003USD.
+The circulating supply of MNEE USD Stablecoin(MNEE) is 24.27M MNEE , giving it a market capitalization of $24.34M.

 The MNEE USD Stablecoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MNEE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.